Lal Bahadur Shastri (film)

 Lal Bahadur Shastri is a 2014 Indian Malayalam-language comedy film directed and scripted by Rejishh Midhila.
-The film is about three strangers who come across during their journey of life.
+The film is about three strangers who come together during their journey of life.
 It revolves around how they influence each other.
-The movie stars Jayasurya, Nedumudi Venu and Aju Varghese in the title roles of Lal, Bahadur and Shasthri respectively while débutante Sandra Simon plays the female lead.
-The music of the film is composed by Bijibal and the lyrics are penned by Santhosh Varma.
+It stars Jayasurya, Nedumudi Venu, and Aju Varghese in the title roles of Lal, Bahadur, and Shasthri, respectively, with débutante Sandra Simon in the female lead.
+The music is composed by Bijibal and the lyrics are penned by Santhosh Varma.
 The film is produced by Jose Simon and Rajesh George.
 Jayasurya's son Adwaith made his début in the film.
 He plays the childhood version of Jayasurya's character in the film.

 Plot

-Lal is a simple good hearted young man who is search for a job, Bahadhur is a former panchayath president who have an obsession towards liquor and women, and Shasthri is a young farmer who struggles to get some document approved from a Government sector.
+Lal is a simple, good-natured young man in search of a job.
+Bahadhur is a former panchayath president who has an obsession with liquor and women.
+Shasthri is a young farmer who struggles to get some document approved from the Government sector.

-The three men, who are total strangers travels to Ernakulam in a KSRTC bus.
-Bahadhur buys a lottery ticket from a boy and the boy gives another ticket to Lal as he doesn't have change.
-The trio part ways after reaching Ernakulam; but later come to know that the lottery ticket which Lal got has won one crore rupees.
-Then Lal, Bahadhur and Shasthri join hands and goes in search of the missing ticket.
+The three men, who are total strangers, travel to Ernakulam in a KSRTC bus.
+Bahadhur buys a lottery ticket from a boy, and the boy gives another ticket to Lal as he doesn't have change.
+The trio part ways after reaching Ernakulam, but later come to know that the lottery ticket which Lal got has won one crore rupees.
+Then Lal, Bahadhur, and Shasthri join hands and go in search of the missing ticket.
 This forms the crux of the story.